francocurotto/DDMre/documentation/rules/abilities_list.md

 ## DISTANCEATTACK (MAX, COST, CREST)
 Until the end of the turn the maximum attack distance for monster becomes MAX, and the attack crest cost becomes 0.
 NOTE: Distance attacks can go through monsters, items and monster lords, but not through empty tiles and blocks.
 Cost: COST x CREST

+## NEGATEATKABI
+Select a monster.
+The selected monster cannot longer attack or activate abilities, and continuous abilities of the monster are negated.
+Cost: COST x CREST

 # Manual Item Abilities